DigitalFruition/YubikeyBackedRootCA/USAGE.md

 - Basic understanding of Public Key Infrastructure (PKI) and certificate management.
 - Familiarity with Debian Linux and command-line interfaces.
 - The necessary hardware to set up an air-gapped environment.
+- A [Yubikey device](https://www.yubico.com/products/) to generate and store the private key for the Root CA.
+  (These instructions were tested with the Yubikey 5 series)

 ## Step 1: Provisioning the Air-gapped Machine

+Using an air-gapped machine for these steps is important because it ensures that you're operating in a safe and clean environment.

+While the private key for the Root CA will be stored on the Yubikey, the private key for the Intermediate CA is stored on-disk.
+Therefore it's critical that the machine you run through these steps on is secure, has full disk encryption, and is not used for any other purpose.

+You can use any linux distribution of your choice and how to set up the machine is up to you;
+the following instructions are a rough guide on how to set up a Debian Linux machine.

+You can provision a Virtuam Lachine (VM) if you prefer.
+Note that this is s secure as the host machine is an attack vector against the VM.
+A VM might be easier, cheaper and safe enough for your needs... the choice is yours.

 1. **Prepare a Debian Bullseye installation media** - Download the latest Debian Bullseye image from the official website and prepare a bootable USB or CD.